-The day in Nursery will involve two discrete lessons: Phonics and Maths.
-These 2 lessons are situated at the start of the morning and afternoon.
+The day in Reception will involve four discrete lessons: Phonics, maths, handwriting, and an area of the curriculum.
+These 4 lessons are situated at the start and end of the morning and afternoon.
 Between each lesson is "choosing time" where the children can independently access the environment and the adults in the room either do interventions or observe to gather evidence for each child's journal.
 Learning through play is highly valued in our setting.
 The interventions are heavily based around Communication and Language skills, PP children and SEND provision.

-A new approach we are adopting this year is to have the class teacher having an adult led activity relating to the morning's lesson where children will come in groups or individually throughout their "choosing time" to have further teaching on the subject.
-Although this activity is adult led, we enable the children to access this independently through various scaffolding methods.
-The purpose of this is to allow children to access some structured learning that meets the needs of development matters, and then for the rest of the day to be used constructively to meet SEN targets and other learning.
-We value the need for children to learn through play, therefore we ensure that they get the full amount of "suggested" time for free flow play during the day.
+A new approach we are adopting this year is to carousel activities and lessons from 9 am to 10.15 am.
+The purpose of this is to allow children to access some structured learning that meets the needs of development matters, and then for the rest of the day to be used constructively to meet SEN targets, daily 1:1 reading expectations, and doing more focused skills such as handwriting and PSED activities.
+We value the need for children to learn through play, therefore we ensure that they get the full amount of "suggested" time for free-flow play during the day.